abertschi/abertschi.ch/hugo/content/blog/2022-09-prefetching/prefetching.md

 that these insights will help me to more often look across levels of abstractions and to better understand why things work the way they do.

-An upcoming post will use this information here _to try  to build_ a cache side-channel attack with a minimal buffer size (e.g. solely 256 cache lines instead of many pages) and a custom access pattern to avoid unwanted prefetches.
+An upcoming post will use this information here to build a cache side-channel attack with a minimal buffer size (e.g. solely 256 cache lines instead of many pages) and a custom access pattern to avoid unwanted prefetches.
 Stay tuned :)

 Thanks for reading
 -- bean